xioFelix/UofA_2024_SP_COMP3307_OlafChat/README.md

 ```

 **Please note:** When starting the server, you only need to specify the web socket port manually.
 The http port will be automatically increased by 100 based on the web port.
 For example, if you start the server on port <u>8000</u>, the web socket port is <u>8000</u> and the http port is <u>8100</u>.

-To simplify the startup method, all startup parameters are **optional**.
-By default, the WebSocket server will start on `ws://0.0.0.0:8000`, and the HTTP server for file handling will run on `http://0.0.0.0:8100`.

 ### Starting the Clients